2i-Git/career-changers-site/README.md

 # Career changers App

 ## Getting started

+*Powershell can raise errors about "running scripts". use cmd line for the installs instead.*
 Once you have cloned the repo to your machine you will need to install dependencies using npm and yarn:
 ```
 npm install -g gatsby-cli